-White root disease is caused by the Telluric fungus Rigidoporus microporus in cinnamon (Cinnamomum zeylanicum Blume), the most valuable spice crop in Sri Lanka.
-The white root disease pathogen has the ability to degrade wood by decomposing lignified cell walls using hydrolytic and oxidative enzymes.
-Despite the significant economic loss caused by white root disease, sufficient and thorough studies have not yet been conducted.
-Control of the disease by applying systemic fungicides is expensive, pollutes the environment and causes health hazards.
-This study was conducted to identify the morphology of R. microporus and in vitro screening and evaluation of effective Trichoderma spp. for bio control of the causative agent of white root disease in cinnamon.
+The telluric fungus Rigidoporus microporus causes white root disease in cinnamon (Cinnamomum zeylanicum Blume), the most valuable spice crop in Sri Lanka.
+The pathogen has the ability to degrade wood by decomposing lignified cell walls using hydrolytic and oxidative enzymes.
+Despite the significant economic loss caused by white root disease in cinnamon, adequate and thorough studies have not yet been conducted.
+Control of the disease by applying systemic fungicides is expensive, pollutes the environment, and ooses health risks.
+Hence this study was conducted to identify the morphology of R. microporus and in vitro screening and evaluation of effective Trichoderma spp. for bio control of the causative agent of white root disease in cinnamon.
 The pathogen was isolated from the infected roots of cinnamon.
-Isolated fungus was cultured on Potato Dextrose Agar at 28±2 0C and the morphological characters were observed after 7 days of incubation.
-Two Trichoderma species were isolated from the forest soils by serial dilution method and the old culture obtained from the soil division at National Cinnamon Research & Training Center then, subjected to antagonisms assay against the two strains of R. microporus.
-White color fibrous fungal mycelium was observed with many branching like structures.
-A thread- like network was observed under the compound microscope, with hyaline septate hyphae and no clamp connections.
-Both Trichoderma spp. showed the antagonistic activity against the two strains of R. microporus while Trichoderma strain 2 showed the highest growth inhibition actively against R. microporus strain 1 (79.58 %) followed by R. microporus strain 2 (76.08 %) respectively.
-Further research is needed to evaluate the effectiveness of antagonistic Trichoderma against the causal organism of white root disease in field conditions
+Isolated fungus was cultured on Potato Dextrose Agar at 28±2 0C and the morphological characteristics were observed after 7 days of incubation.
+Two Trichoderma species were isolated from the forest soils by serial dilution method and the old culture received from the soil division at the National Cinnamon Research & Training Center then, subjected to antagonisms assay against the two strains of R. microporus.
+Mycelium of the fungus was noted to bewhite color and fibrous with numerous branching like structures.
+Under the compound microscope, a thread- like network of hyaline septate hyphae with no clamp connections was detected.
+Both Trichoderma spp. exhibited the antagonistic activity against the two strains of R. microporus with Trichoderma strain 2 inhibiting the growth of R. microporus strain 1 by 79.58 %) and R. microporus strain 2 by 76.08 %, respectively.
+Further research is needed to evaluate the effectiveness of antagonistic Trichoderma against the causal organism of white root disease in field conditions.